open-telemetry/opentelemetry-java-instrumentation/docs/misc/interop-design/interop-design.md

 These two things must seamlessly interoperate:

-* Instrumentation provided by the Java agent
+* Instrumentation provided by the Javaagent
 * Instrumentation provided by the user app, using any 1.0+ version of the OpenTelemetry API

 ## Design